 PLD about this field trip?
 Go to Webinar Schedule and Recordings.

 New to LEARNZ?
 Go to Getting Started.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: business, Canterbury, carbon cycle, catchment, changing values, chemical reactions, consequences of consumption, ecosystems, electric vehicles, electricity, electric generation, energy, environment, geology, GPS, green waste, land use, landfill, methane, resource use, restoration, risk management, sustainability, technological innovation, transport, water quality
+Inquiry Topics: business, Canterbury, carbon cycle, catchment, changing values, chemical reactions, consequences of consumption, ecosystems, electric vehicles, electricity, electric generation, energy, environment, geology, GPS, green waste, land use, landfill, methane, resource use, restoration, risk management, rubbish, sustainability, technological innovation, transport, waste, water quality